ldtteam/MinecoloniesWiki/pages/src/source/tutorials/worldgencolonies.md

 As you explore the world, you'll notice that there are some colonies abandoned by the former residents.
 Moving into one of these abandoned colonies is a way to quickstart your own colony!

 (Note: This feature is only available in 1.18+.
 Vanilla villages will still spawn as normal.
-If you wish to turn off this feature, you can do so in the [configuration options](../misc/configfile) for your world.)
+If you wish to turn off this feature, you can do so using [datapacks](../../source/tutorials/datapacks) for your world.)

 ## Getting Started